 There are risks associated with investing in mutual funds.
-Please refer to the simplified prospectus or offering memorandum for details of the risks associated with these funds.
+Please refer to the simplified prospectus for details of the risks associated with these funds.
 All mutual funds carry the risk that the mutual fund may decrease in value.
 The degree of risk varies depending on the investment objective and strategies of the mutual fund.
 Before investing in any mutual fund discuss with your financial advisor how it works with your other investments and your tolerance for risk.
-Please refer to the simplified prospectus or offering memorandum for details relating to the risks associated with these funds.
+Please refer to the simplified prospectus for more information regarding the risks associated with these funds.

 Distributions paid as a result of capital gains realized by a fund and income and dividends earned by a fund are taxable in your hands in the year they are paid.
 Your adjusted cost base will be reduced by the amount of any returns of capital.
 If your adjusted cost base goes below zero, then you will have to pay capital gains tax on the amount below zero.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.